Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics

 where

 are called the Euclidean and Lorentzian part respectively.
 Here, $F$ denotes the Lie algebra valued curvature of connection $A$.
-Now, Dirac quantization scheme is employed to promote the function $H$ to an operator on $\mathcal{H}$, whose details depend on the choice of regularization.
-In this paper we focus on a {\it non-graph-changing} version of \cite{Thi96_1,Thi96_2}, which was first proposed in \cite{GT06-2}.
-Thus, using the Thiemann identities, we obtain the following operator:
+Now, Dirac quantization scheme is employed to promote the function $H$ to an operator $\hat H$ on $\mathcal{H} := \otimes_e \mathcal{H}_e$, whose details depend on the choice of regularization.
+Here, we shall focus on the proposal \cite{GT06-2}, i.e., a {\it non-graph-changing} operator which uses the regularization proposed by Thiemann in \cite{Thi96_1,Thi96_2}.
+There, the fundamental observation is the classical equality